 The template below is a guideline for product descriptions.
 The most important thing is that it describes your product in a clear and compelling way.
 Ideally, a product description should be between 300-400 words and no less (see: thin content).

-If you do not have the resources to come up with your own innovative and compelling product descriptions, you can reach out to marketing companies or copywriters for help.
+If you do not have the resources to come up with your own innovative and compelling product descriptions that sell, you can reach out to marketing companies or copywriters for help.
 After all, just because you are a business owner doesn’t mean writing needs to be your forte.
 In fact, it’s probably better if you stick to what you do best—running the business!

 Comrade originates in Chicago, but we worked all around the United States.
 We can help your business grow and increase revenue whenever you are.
 We have offices across most major cities in the US.
 For example, we can offer digital marketing services in New Orleans or Minneapolis.
 You can even find our internet marketing experts in Washington D.C.!
 If you want to know more about our Cleveland digital marketing agency or find out how exactly we can help you, contact us via the phone or email.